Pixplicity/beginners-workshop/lesson5/README.md

 1. Import the [lesson05](lesson05) project in Android Studio
 1. Create a new **AnimalFragment** class with a single **ImageView** which displays the image resource for the given animal.

-> **Tip!** You can copy the class definition below, select the `org.dutchaug.workshop.beginners.viewpager` package in Android studio and past the code.
+> **Tip!** You can copy the class definition below, select the `com.pixplicity.workshop.beginners.viewpager` package in Android studio and past the code.
 The class is automatically created for you!

 ```java
 import android.os.Bundle;